haidi-ustc/mech2d/README.md

 ## Usage

-The calculation of mechanical properties can be divided into three steps:
+The calculation of mechanical properties can be divided into three stages:

 **init** , **run** and **post**